nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 ### Polymorphism
 #### Defenition:
-Polymorphism means "many forms," It occurs when we have many classes related to each other by inheritance.
+Polymorphism means "many forms," It occurs when we have many classes related to each other by Inheritance.

-#### Why you should use polymorphism?
+#### Why should you use polymorphism?
 - [x] :one: Type your code once and reuse it as much you like
 - [x] :two: Makes debug easier
 - [x] :three: Store multiple data types in a single variable